Cored product codes for quantum self-correction in three dimensions: Cored product codes

 The projection to the folded surface results in a finite density of long-range interactions in the direction $\hat e_1'$.
-The interaction range of these scales as $L^{\nu_1}$, and in order to restore geometric locality we mediate these connections by classical repetition codes.
-That is, any edges in the slead $(v,v')$ which act beyond some fixed range $r=O(1)$ are replaced by a series of edges $\{(v,v_1),(v_1,v_2),\ldots,(v_q,v')\}$ on new vertices $\{v_1,v_2,\ldots,v_q\}$ with no pair of new vertices separated by more than distance $r$: thus, $q = O(L^{\nu_1})$.
-This process is illustrated in Fig.~\ref{fig:cored_locality}.
+The interaction range of these scales as $L^{\nu_1}$, and in order to restore geometric locality we mediate these connections by introducing auxiliary error-correcting codes on additional qubits, as shown in Fig.~\ref{fig:cored_locality}(b).
+Observe that a long-range edge has length scaling as $\ell = O(L^{\nu_1})$, and we introduce $O(\ell)$ additional qubits per edge in order to restore geometric locality.
 The total scaling of the volume is thus $L^{D-2+2\nu_1+\nu_2}$ for the geometrically local code embedded in the $D'$-dimensional surface.
-This deformation is performed at the level of the classical factors, and allows freedom in the actual implementation.
-In particular, we propose to optimize the embedding so that the entropy associated with these repetition codes is minimally disruptive to the memory.
-For a discussion specific to the codes studied in numerics, see Sec.~\ref{sec:finite_temp/codes} and App.~\ref{app:rep_codes}.
+We arrange the embedding of the quantum code so that the deformation is performed at the level of the classical factors, and allows freedom in the actual implementation.
+For a discussion specific to the codes studied in numerics, see Sec.~\ref{sec:finite_temp/codes} and App.~\ref{app:aux_codes}.